-The best practice is the local executive democratically appoints the teams, as this allows the local to choose members who have the leadership skills, knowledge and desire to represent and advocate for members.
-It also provides the ability to evaluate stewards and adjust the steward team, if it is not functioning well.
+The best practice is the local executive democratically appoints the teams, as this allows the executive to choose members who have the leadership skills, knowledge and desire to represent and advocate for members.
+It also provides the ability to evaluate stewards and adjust the steward team as needed, if it is not functioning well.

-Elections may involve more members, and provides the opportunity to democratically express support for steward(s), but it does not allow for removal of stewards who are not functioning properly.
-This is because the union's Constitution and By-Laws does not allow the local to remove individuals, who are elected into any position.
+Elections for stewards by the membership provides the opportunity to democratically express support for steward(s), but it does not easily allow for removal of stewards who are not functioning properly.
+This is because the union's Constitution and By-Laws does not allow the local to remove individuals, who are elected into any position except through complex measures.